nebbles/Gizmo/docs/source/supplementary/index.rst

 **Please feel free to make additional suggestions!**

+This section documents common tools, commands, and functionality of Unix-based operating systems such as Raspbian, Linux, and macOS.

 .. todo::
   More supplementary material will be added here later.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   crontab

 Material to be added
 ====================